lfepp/scheduleduty/README.md

 `--start-date`: The start date for the schedule to begin in the format YYYY-MM-DD

+`--end-date` *(optional)*: The end date for the schedule to end in the format YYYY-MM-DD

+`--time-zone`: The time zone for the schedule in the format of an option from the [IANA time zone database](https://www.iana.org/time-zones)

 ## Testing

 1. Create a file `config.json` that includes your command-line arguments for testing: